Cava’s Crazy Feta dupe, IYKYK, and if you don’t you need to.

 HOW TO MAKE CRAZY FETA

 Roast – Preheat the oven to 400°F. For the garlic, cut the top off the bulb to expose the cloves.
-Drizzle 1 tsp of olive oil over the top and wrap it tightly in a sheet of aluminum foil.
-Roast for 35-40 minutes until the garlic is fragrant and has softened.
+Drizzle 1 tablespoon of olive oil over the top and wrap it tightly in a sheet of aluminum foil.
+Roast for 30-35 minutes until the garlic is fragrant and soft.
 To be sure, take a peek; the garlic should have a medium golden color.
-Remove from the oven, open the aluminum pouch and allow it to cool for 7-10 minutes.
+Remove from the oven, open the aluminum pouch and allow it to come down close to room temperature approx. 7-10 minutes.

-For the jalapeños, place three cleaned peppers on a sheet tray (you can use the same tray you placed the garlic on).
-Roast for approximately 20 minutes, flipping them over halfway.
-The skin will be charred and wrinkly, and the jalapeño itself will be soft.
-Remove them from the oven and allow them to cool.
-Once cooled peel back the skin, cut the tops, and discard the seeds, so you are only left with the flesh.
+While the garlic is roasting, place three cleaned jalapeños on a sheet tray.
+Roast for about 20 minutes, flipping them halfway through.
+The skins should be charred and wrinkled, and the peppers soft.
+Remove them from the oven and let them cool.
+Once cooled, peel off the skins, remove the stems, and discard the seeds—you’ll be left with just the tender flesh.

 Blend- In a food processor, add feta, olive oil, and lemon juice.
-Squeeze the roasted garlic bulbs into the processor to extract the sweet roasted garlic, and add the diced jalapeño.
+Squeeze the roasted garlic bulbs into the processor to extract the sweet roasted garlic (squeezing is the easiest method), and add the diced jalapeño.
 Depending on the heat level of your jalapeño, adjust the quantity accordingly—start with one, and add more if desired.
 I also like to reserve half a jalapeño to garnish the top if using this crazy feta dupe as a dip.
 Pulse until the ingredients come together but aren’t completely pulverized.

 HOW TO SERVE

-• Dip – Place in a bowl and top with leftover diced jalapeños, and a drizzle of EVOO.
-Enjoy with hot pita, crackers, or crisp vegetables.
+Dip – Place in a bowl and top with leftover diced jalapeños, and a drizzle of extra virgin olive oil.
+Enjoy on a mezze board with hot pita, crackers, pita chips, falafel, or crisp chopped vegetables (ie. peppers, carrot sticks, cucumbers ect…)

 STORING/REHEATING

-Although best the first day this crazy feta dupe can be stored in an airtight container for 1 – 1 1/2 weeks.
-Due to the amount of olive oil that is added the texture might thicken once it gets cold.
-High quality olive oils solidify in the fridge which is completely normal.
-Either enjoy as is or simply take the dip out 20-30 minutes before consuming.
-Keep in mind once you bring it back to room temp you should NOT put it back in the fridge, so only take out as much as you need.
+Although best enjoyed on the first day, this crazy feta dupe can be stored in an airtight container for 1 to 1½ weeks.
+Due to the amount of olive oil used, the texture may thicken once chilled—high-quality olive oils tend to solidify in the fridge, which is completely normal.
+You can enjoy it as is, or simply let the dip sit at room temperature for 25-30 minutes before serving.
+Keep in mind: once it returns to room temperature,do not refrigerate it again, so only take out as much as you plan to use.

 Need more dips?
 Planning a Mezze board?
 Check out the below!